February last year the MPAA, RIAA and five major Internet providers in the United States launched their “six strikes” anti-piracy plan.

-These efforts are part of the Copyright Alert System, an anti-piracy plan that aims to educate the public.
-Through a series of warnings suspected pirates are informed that their connections are being used to share copyrighted material without permission, and told where they can find legal alternatives.
+The Copyright Alert System’s main goal is to educate the public.
+People are informed that their connections are being used to share copyrighted material without permission, and told where they can find legal alternatives.

-These alerts start out friendly in tone, but serious repeat infringers face a temporary disconnection from the Internet or other mitigation measures.
-The ISPs and copyright holders believe that the voluntary agreement is effective, but experts have their doubts.
+These alerts start out friendly in tone, but repeat infringers face a temporary disconnection from the Internet or other mitigation measures.

 According to a report released today by the Center for Copyright Information (CCI which oversees the program, the Copyright Alert System has had a significant effect.
 For the first time the group has published actual numbers, covering the first ten months of the program ending December last year.